brooklyn-data/co/dbt_coding_conventions.md

   - Makes it easier to find the documentation and tests for a model.
   - Clearly shows which models have documentation/tests and which don't.
   - Helps avoid version control merge conflicts.

+Final models and source models should be documented.
+Intermediate models do not require documentation.

 <br>